r-stein/sublime-boxy/README.md

 See our [Gallery][gallery] for more quick start examples. **All available options** can be found [**here**][settings].

+> DON'T FORGET TO RESTART SUBLIME TEXT AFTER ACTIVATING OR RE-ACTIVATING THE THEME.

 #### Boxy Yesterday

 [![Boxy Yesterday][img-yesterday]][img-yesterday]